turbocool3r/ftabutil/README.md

 ## Contribution

+Pull requests are always welcome.
+I may ask you to match the coding style more closely though, but generally it's just about running rustfmt.
+Feature requests should be filed as issues.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.